 This is still a truth with modifications, as many paladares (private restaurants) and private businesses accept US dollars in cash, while governmental facilities do not.

-The foreign currency used in Cuba that has official value in 2023 is mainly the euro, and also the Canadian dollar.
+The foreign currency used in Cuba that has official value in 2023 is mainly the euro, and also the dollar.